Home

 There are no hard and fast rules about what to use for Band Module,

 and blank is allowed.
+But it is common to:

-as long as each one is a registered terminal-id.
+each one must be a registered terminal-id.

 Since it